10 Reasons To Visit Porto, Portugal

 So there is never a dull moment in the streets of Porto!

-4. Scenic Views
+4. Gorgeous Riverside Views

 Many travelers visit new cities in search of a perfect photo opportunity.
 Luckily Porto has many of them.

 Visit the upper walkway of the iconic Ponte Luiz Bridge at dusk to see the golden hues of sunset melt into the Duoro River.
+Or walk along the Ribiera and admire the tightly packed rows of colorful houses.

 5. Cheap Shopping